-This redesigned SAT will measure the skills and knowledge that are essential for college readiness and success through sections on evidence-based reading, writing and language, math and an optional essay.
+In 2021-2022, GCS will also administer the SAT during the school day to all students in grade 11.
+The SAT will measure the skills and knowledge that are essential for college readiness and success through sections on evidence-based reading, writing and language, math and an optional essay.